Hypnosis

 autogenics.
 In all of these cases you experience

-a moderate level of relaxation while maintaining a certain conscious awareness
+bodily relaxation while maintaining a mental awareness

-yourself creative suggestions for new and healthy behavior. |
+yourself creative suggestions for new and healthy behavior.

 Negative